gabriele86/ImageGalery_Exif_info/README.md

 - Create a folder that contains all folders and files of imagegallery,

-- Edit the php constant named base_folder inside de index.php
+- Edit the php constant named base_folder inside the index.php

 - Upload image galery folder and file insede the 'base_folder'